-One of the most remarkable aspects of the Armstrong Browning Library building is its collection of sixty-two stained glass windows, believed to be the largest array of secular stained glass in the world.
-Room after room of brilliant, inspirational windows illustrate the poetry of Robert and Elizabeth Barrett Browning in a stunning medium of light and color.
+One of the most remarkable aspects of the Armstrong Browning Library building is its sixty-two stained glass windows, believed to be the largest collection of secular stained glass in the world.
+These brilliantly hued, inspirational windows illustrate the poetry of Robert and Elizabeth Barrett Browning in a stunning medium of light and color.
 The Language of Stained Glass provides a guide to the symbolism of the colors.

-Most of the windows represent themes from Robert Browning's poetry, while eight are based on Elizabeth Barrett Browning's well-known Sonnets from the Portuguese, and four of the newest windows contain lines from both poets.
+Most of the windows represent themes from Robert Browning's poetry, eight are based on Elizabeth Barrett Browning's well-known Sonnets from the Portuguese, and four of the newest windows contain lines from both poets.
 Three striking cathedral windows in the McLean Foyer of Meditation, very different from the pictorial style throughout the rest of the building, transmit a feeling of sunrise or sunset as the shades of glass vary from deep amber to pale lavender.
 A section of one of these windows appears at the right.

-Six American stained glass studios are represented.
+Six American stained glass studios are represented in the building.
 The three oldest windows in the collection, dating to 1924 and originally installed in the Browning Room of Carroll Library, were designed by Haskins Glass Studio of Rochester, New York.
-The majority of the windows commissioned in the late 1940s and early 1950s, as the building was being planned and built, were created by Charles J. Connick Associates, Inc. of Boston, Massachusetts, and by Jacoby Art Glass Company of Saint Louis, Missouri.
+The majority of the windows, commissioned in the late 1940s and early 1950s as the building was being planned and built, were created by Charles J. Connick Associates, Inc. of Boston, Massachusetts, and by Jacoby Art Glass Company of Saint Louis, Missouri.